Purpose

 Examples

-FORMAT_SQL_TEXTvalue.CREATE FORMAT OUTLINE my_outline ON SELECT * FROM employees WHERE department_id = ?;Create an outline by using the
+FORMAT_SQL_TEXT.CREATE FORMAT OUTLINE my_outline ON SELECT * FROM employees WHERE department_id = ?;Create an outline using

 References

-For more information about outlines, see Plan binding.
+For more examples on using outlines, see Plan binding.